CarlosUlisesOchoa/Bookmarks-to-Notion/README.md

 <br/>

 Bookmarks2Notion is a script designed to import your browser bookmarks into Notion.
-Using a combination of web scraping and the OpenAI language model, it creates a new page in your Notion database for each bookmarked URL, allowing you to easily organize and access your bookmarks in one central location.
+Using a combination of web scraping and OpenAI API, it creates a new page in your Notion database for each bookmarked URL, allowing you to easily organize and access your bookmarks in one central location.

 <hr/>
 <br/>